JeffreyAsuncion/Data-Engineering-Project-001-Youtube-Ad-Campaign-End-to-End-Project/README.md

 ![ProjectArchitecture](img/youtubeAdCampaignArchitecture.jpg)

-Sources
+## Generation Layer

-Kaggle - Trending Youtube Dataset
+Step 1: The data set is Kaggle - Trending YouTube Video Statistics dataset found on https://www.kaggle.com/datasets/datasnaek/youtube-new.
+Downloaded the dataset with consists of JSON files and CSV files to your local machine.

 Data Lake